CaviereFabien/documentation/Internationalization-(i18n).md

 and follow the Java naming convention of `messages_xx_XX.properties`.
 The ALA is keen to get contributions for non-English translations, either via pull requests to biocache-hubs project or by sending us a patch file or individual properties files.

+**Note:**
-**Note:** If you want to contribute in the i18n project, please visit the page of the project: [https://crowdin.com/project/ala-i18n/](https://crowdin.com/project/ala-i18n/) and request your participation to one of managers.
+ * If you want to contribute in the i18n project, please visit the page of the project: [https://crowdin.com/project/ala-i18n/](https://crowdin.com/project/ala-i18n/) and request your participation to one of managers.

+ * If you use Crowdin on your website, don't forget to add the Crowdin logo on your pages.

 ## How to include language selector in your project: